4d/docs/website/translated_docs/es/Debugging/debugger.md

 * When tracing a form or object method executing in response to an event: Stops and returns to the form.
 * When tracing a method executing from within the Application environment: Stops and returns to the environment.

-#### Abort and Edit
+#### Detener y editar

-Pauses method execution.
+Pausa la ejecución del método.
 The method that is executing when you click the **Abort and Edit** button opens in the Method Editor.
 > **Tip**: Use this button when you know which changes are required in your code, and when these changes are required to pursue the testing of your methods.
 After you're finished with the changes, rerun the method.

 #### Editar

-Pauses method execution.
+Pausa la ejecución del método.
 The method that is executing at the time you click the Edit button opens in the Method Editor.

 If you use this button to modify a method, the modifications are only effective the next time it executes.